rootcause-rs/rootcause/README.md

 rootcause helps you build rich, structured error reports that capture not just what went wrong, but the full context and history.

-Here's a simple example showing how errors build up context as they propagate through your call stack:
+Here's a simple example (from [`examples/basic.rs`](examples/basic.rs)) showing how errors build up context as they propagate through your call stack:

 ```rust
 use rootcause::prelude::*;